douglashill/k-means-clustering/README.md

 # DHClustering #

-An implementation of the k-means closeting algorithm in Objective-C.
+An implementation of the k-means clustering algorithm in Objective-C.

 ## Status ##